 - foreigners who have lived in Hong Kong for 7 years and for whom the city is the permanent place of residence can apply for the status of HK permanent resident;

 - foreigners under the age of 21 who have a Hong Kong resident parent (however, after the age of 21 they must apply for a permit themselves);

 - individuals with no right of abode anywhere else than Hong Kong.

-Other types of visas in Hong Kong
+Other types of visas in Hong Kong in 2023

 In general, any individual must obtain a visa before coming to Hong Kong for employment, training or study purposes.
 Employers in Hong Kong risk large fines if they fail to provide their employees with the appropriate work permits.
 The types of visas for expatriates in Hong Kong include:

 - employment visa;

 - study visa;

 If you wish to know more about residency in Hong Kong, you can watch the following video: